 - a.
-Truthfully answer questions posed by the Hearing - b.
+Truthfully answer questions posed by the Hearing Panel. - b.
 Truthfully answer relevant questions posed by the other party via their Advisor. - c.
 Attend the hearing in its entirety, being present for all witness testimony. - d.
-Adhere to basic standards of decorum by answering questions posed by the Hearing Panel or a party's Advisor in a respectful, non-argumentative, and nonabusive way.
+Adhere to basic standards of decorum by answering questions posed by the Hearing Panel or a party's Advisor in a respectful, nonargumentative, and non-abusive way.